AndreeaGardelean/Calculator/README.md

-This is a calculator created with JavaFX, employing designed patterns to achieve a well designed and organised code.
-The calculator is able to calculate mathematical expression in both infix and prefix notation.
+Introducing a meticulously crafted calculator developed using Java and JavaFX.
+Leveraging sophisticated design patterns, the code is meticulously organized for optimal performance.
+Through thorough analysis, eliminated code smells and incorporated best software engineering practices.
+This calculator excels at computing mathematical expressions in both infix and prefix notations.